- Patients with associated base of skull fracture / other facial injuries

 - Septal deviation leading to nasal obstruction

-Do not miss septal haematomas - if left untreated, they can lead to abscesses and/or necrosis of the septal cartilage and resultant saddle deformity and/or septal perforation.
+Do not miss septal haematomas - if left untreated, they can lead to septal abscess and ascending cavernous sinus infection, and/or necrosis of the septal cartilage and saddle deformity and/or septal perforation.

-Some of these patients may have other associated injuries ie base of skull fractures, which should be investigated by A&E and referred to the neurosurgical/trauma/maxillofacial teams before involving ENT.
+IMPORTANT: Some of these patients may have other associated injuries, e.g. intracranial haematoma / base of skull fractures, which should be investigated by A&E and referred to the neurosurgical/trauma/maxillofacial teams before involving ENT in the care of the nasal fracture.

 When to involve the ENT registrar

-When there is a septal haematoma as this usually requires relatively prompt incision and drainage under general anaesthesia.
+When there is a septal haematoma, as this usually requires prompt incision and drainage under general anaesthesia.

 When there is heavy traumatic epistaxis.